virtual-gastro-tutor/vigatu/README.md

 We are working on the open source content right now to enable a broader development of the project and to allow contributions from all related domains.

 ## Funding

+The German Federal Ministry of Education and Research is sponsoring the initiative under the umbrella of the funding policy known as "Digital Media for Vocational Training in the Health Professions (DigiMed)."

 ![bmbf-englisch](https://github.com/virtual-gastro-tutor/vigatu/assets/49564753/6e1aacdb-0b76-4a43-bacb-1bbe841d8d5d)

 Funding code 01PG20005